JulianKimmig/agile_mcp/docs/USER_GUIDE.md

 ### 1. Story Writing
-- Use clear, descriptive titles
+- Use clear, descriptive names
 - Write detailed descriptions explaining the "what" and "why"
 - Add relevant tags for easy filtering
 - Estimate with story points for planning